“Composition is a discipline; it forces us to think.

 Do you want to discover something new?

-The research and organized thinking needed to produce effective writing are a great way to expand your own knowledge.
+The research needed to produce effective writing is a great way to expand your own knowledge.
 That’s why the Latin proverb says, “By teaching you will understand.”

 Do you want to seduce and convince?

-Use ancient techniques to persuade with the 1-2 punch of logic and emotion.
+Use time-tested techniques to persuade with the one-two punch of logic and emotion.

 Establish your authority, provide proof in the form of testimonials, and weave it all into a compelling story line.